FAQs

 How far in advance do I need to book my appointment?

-We are flexible with appointment scheduling, and we have appointments available 7 days per week.
-We most commonly provide care within 12-24 hours of care requests, although we are able to schedule up to two weeks in advance.
-Click here to see our current availability.
+Our availability varies by day and week, but we typically have appointments available 7 days a week and can often provide care within 12–24 hours of a request.
+Appointments can be scheduled up to two weeks in advance.
+Click here to check our current availability.

 How will I know when it is time for euthanasia?

-We have found the following quality of life resources useful in helping families to determine if it is the right time.
+We have found the pet quality of life resources from the International Association for Animal Hospice and Palliative Care useful in helping families determine the right time.

 What happens at the euthanasia appointment?